ArmandSlabbert/Finance_Templates/02 – General Ledger & Journal Entries/Standard Operating Procedure/README.md

-# SOP 01 – Month-End Close
+# SOP 02 – General Ledger & Journal Entries

 ## Overview
-This Standard Operating Procedure defines the end-to-end month-end close process to ensure timely, accurate, and complete financial reporting.
+This Standard Operating Procedure governs the preparation, review, approval, and posting of general ledger journals to ensure accuracy, consistency, and auditability of financial records.

-The SOP establishes clear responsibilities, timelines, review controls, and sign-off requirements to support reliable management and statutory reporting.
+The SOP supports strong internal controls over manual and system-generated journal entries.

 ## Key Areas
-• Month-end close planning and timetable
-• Data completeness and cut-off controls
-• Journal processing and review
+• Journal identification and preparation
+• Supporting documentation requirements
-• Reconciliations and variance analysis
+• Review and approval controls
+• Segregation of duties
-• Management review and final sign-off
+• Audit trail and traceability

-## Outputs
+## Journal Types Covered
-• Closed general ledger for the reporting period
-• Management accounts
-• Supporting schedules and reconciliations
+• Accruals and pre-payments
+• Reclassifications
+• Corrections of errors
+• Period-end adjustments

 ## Standards
 IFRS – Accrual Basis of Accounting